hannotify/hanno.codes/_drafts/2021-06-10-pattern-matching-will-make-java-an-even-more-powerful-language.md

 ## Wrap-up

-> Pattern matching gaat een heel stuk verder dan alleen het voorkomen van casts bij een instanceof.
-Het verbetert switch expressions, het kan complexe logica elegant uitdrukken en het deconstrueren van objecten is een ‘first-class citizen’ geworden, doordat pattern-definities het tegenovergestelde zijn van constructors.
-Bovendien is bij het ontwerpen van nieuwe features als sealed types en records de ondersteuning van pattern matching alvast voorzien.
-Dat laat zien dat pattern matching een belangrijke feature in Java gaat zijn én blijven.
+We have seen that pattern matching can do a lot more than just replace a few casts at an *instanceof* test.
+It improves switch expressions, it's able to express complex logic elegantly and deconstructing objects can be a breeze, because pattern definitions are the opposite of constructors.
+On top of that, the design of new features like sealed types and records has incorporated support for pattern matching up front.
+This shows that pattern matching is quickly becoming a very important Java feature, and it is here to stay.

 ## References & acknowledgements